PeterBlackman1/osticket-prereqs/README.md

 <img width="1440" alt="Browse osTicket click Browse80 pt 6" src="https://user-images.githubusercontent.com/120864279/210003460-7da43cff-9995-4864-af9d-b95368dd4fdc.png">

-  I open Internet Informations Systems and click reset on the right side of the panel.
-Once maching has finished resetting I click the name under connections, sites, Default Web Site, and the osTicket.
-After clicking osTicket I click the "Browse*:80 (http)" button and the browser opens.
+  I open Internet Informations Systems and click stop then start on the right side of the panel.
+Once machine starts I click the dropdown arrow next the the name under connections, sites, Default Web Site, and the osTicket.
+After clicking osTicket I click the "Browse*:80 (http)" button on the right side of the page and the browser opens.

 <p>